infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

     * When a child victim is in a CCI, the food and nutrition requirements are taken care of and monitored regularly as per the prescribed guidelines.
     * However, once the child is restored to their family, the victim’s access to healthy and nutritious food needs to be assessed by the case workers through interaction and follow-ups with the family and the victim.
     * Follow-ups after restoration should focus on understanding the relevant family practices, gender, and other social biases about food and nutrition and its impact on the child’s overall growth and development.
+    * Special nutrition might be required in cases where the child is being treated for an illness, especially deficiencies like iron, malnourishment or communicable diseases that affect immunity.
+In more serious infections like tuberculosis, a well-balanced, nutritious diet is a must for recovery.
+	    * In such cases nutrition plans are usually designed when the child victim is still at the CCI.
+After restoration, such plans are to be integrated by the family in the child's daily routine food intake.

+	#### Good practices post-restoration
+	* Assessment of the family's perception of nutritious and healthy food.
+	* Assessment of the family’s financial capacity: Case workers also assess if the family can afford healthy, nutritious meals, and help the family access free or subsidized groceries.
+	* Assessment of the family’s preferences and cultural context: Socio-cultural contexts also impact eating habits in a child.

+### Hygiene
+- Cleanliness and sanitation, both within the residence and in the child victim’s immediate external environment, need to be assessed.
+- This includes, and is not limited to, waste disposal mechanisms, usage and disposal of wastewater, access to bathrooms and toilets, and water for drinking and household purposes.
+- Although the access to toilets and bathrooms does not determine the decision to restore a child with their family, it is an essential part of the post-restoration follow-up.
+- Discuss the challenges with relevant authorities (local CSOs, community leaders, other civic authorities) and draw up possible measures in overcoming these challenges.

 # The stages in the reintegration process